by Megan Stals

 What will brokerage cost me for Australian shares?

 When buying shares in Australia on the Australian Securities Exchange, using an online investing platform is the least expensive option when it comes to the additional brokerage fees.
-It is important to do your research and see which platform is right for you, brokerage fees will be one factor to consider but there is a lot more that goes into choosing an investing platform.
+It is important to do your research and see which platform is right for you, and brokerage fees will be one factor to consider but there is a lot more that goes into choosing an investing platform.

 Brokerage fee comparison for buying and selling Australian shares